Camille-Le-Roy/Camille-Le-Roy.github.io/_pages/projects/3D_reconstruction.md

 <span style="color:#D0D0D0; font-size: 0.9em">
   Using a method called
   <a href="http://www.kwon3d.com/theory/dlt/dlt.html" target="_blank" style="color:#E0E0E0;">Direct Linear Transformation (DLT)</a>
-  along with the recorded wand movements, I can map 2D pixel coordinates into 3D space for any object passing through the calibrated space.<br><br>
+  along with the recorded wand movements, 2D pixel coordinates can be converted into 3D positions for any object passing through the calibrated space.<br><br>
   Here is the reconstructed flight trajectory for the flight sequence shown earlier.
 </span>